CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

   - EldLib Battles: Burocat (1000 words for 10), Clawadin (800 words for 8), Curator of Elder Library (1000 words for 10), Velts (800 words for 8)
   - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - HuntS1.2 Quests: Velts' Relaxation Method (25), Curator's Catalog Collections (25), Into Forest Depths 1/3 (25), Base Camp Clearing Duty (25), Dynamic Disappearing Duo (25), Great Library Cleanup!
-(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25)
+(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25), Close to Home (15), Gentle, Magical Being (25), Mawt Shading Practice (25), Forward Base Swarm 2/2 (25), Curator's Catalog Curios 3/3 (50)
   - later Hunt

-- **Feb 2021 Sources Outside the Hunt:**
+- **Mar 2021 Sources Outside the Hunt:**

-  For February, the theme is "flying" (per the clue):
-  *We can walk, run, and swim yet we cannot compare,* *to those who are blessed to soar through the air.*
+  For March, the theme is "green".
+Interestingly, Dinti coloring on monsters seems to count as "green" in only a couple cases, and at least one Hunter Token source seems to be a legacy

-  - Global Battles: Vi (5 minutes for ), Viyu (15 minutes for ), Viyusa (25 minutes for ), Xin (100 words for 1)
+  - Global Battles: Viyu (15 minutes for ?3-12), Xin (100 words for 1)
-  - LF Battles: Nitana (700 words for 7), Pester (500 words for 5), Reenu (200 words for 2)
+  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Nitana (700 words for 7), Wignow (250 words for 2-3)
-  - MT Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
+  - MT Battles: Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
   - FOREST EXPEDITION:
     - BC Battles: Sacer (120 words for 1-2)
-    - FB Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
+    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6)
+    - GL Battles: Maikile (750 words for 7-8), Night Dandeleon (330 words for 3-4)
+    - SC Battles: Reudod (600 words for 6)
-    - GL, SC Battles: Global and Hunt monsters only
+    - TT Battles: Global and Hunt monsters only
-    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7), Fin (250 words for 2-3), Finoir (500 words for 5), Scofin (150 words for 1-2)
+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)